Save A Lot to Offer Customers Amazon Services in Store

 "We are focused on improving our customers' lives through innovation," said Ian Bone, Senior Director of Corporate Development at Save A Lot.
 "Our work with Amazon is only the first example of how Save A Lot is delivering unmatched value to our local communities with leading-edge technologies and strategic partnerships."

-Amazon PayCode enables customers to shop millions of products on Amazon and pay for their orders in person, in cash, with no additional fees.
+Amazon PayCode, currently available at 15,000 Western Union agent locations in the U.S., enables customers to shop millions of products on Amazon and pay for their orders in person, in cash, with no additional fees.
 At checkout, customers simply select the "Amazon PayCode" payment option to receive an Amazon PayCode (QR code and a number) which is referenced when paying in cash.

 Shipping to an Amazon Hub Locker at Save A Lot is easy, secure and available at no additional cost.
-During checkout, customers will select a Locker at the nearest Save A Lot as their shipping address.
+After shopping on Amazon.com, customers proceed to checkout and select a Locker at the nearest Save A Lot as their shipping address.
 Once their package is ready for pickup, customers will receive an e-mail along with a barcode that they'll use to pick up their package during store hours.

 "This rollout demonstrates our intent to be the most convenient neighborhood grocery option for our customers," said Reid Tuenge, SVP, Retail Operations at Save A Lot.
 "By offering services like Amazon PayCode, we're helping to expand our customers' digital access—all in one convenient location.
 Not only can they pay for Amazon purchases either as a standalone transaction or as part of their regular grocery shop, but they can also pick up their packages securely in store."